 A Cell That Nourishes And Protects Developing Spermatozoa

 Sertoli cells, often dubbed the "nurse cells" of the testis, are specialized somatic cells integral to the seminiferous tubules.
-These tubules are where spermatogenesis—the intricate process of sperm development—occurs.
-Acting as custodians, Sertoli cells orchestrate the nurturing and safeguarding of germ cells as they evolve into mature spermatozoa.
+In practice, these tubules are where spermatogenesis—the nuanced process of sperm development—occurs.
+Acting as custodians, Sertoli cells orchestrate the nurturing and safeguarding of germ cells as they evolve into mature spermatozoa Worth keeping that in mind..

 The Anatomy and Physiology of Sertoli Cells